A new perspective on dynamic network flow problems via port-Hamiltonian systems: Optimal control of ODE with PHS structure

 We consider the task of finding an initial condition $\zin$ or input $u \in L^2(0,T;\R^m)$ (or both) that allows us to drive the dynamics either as close as possible to a desired state $z_\text{des} \in H^1(0,T;\R^n)$ or to find a dynamic that satisfies, for example, given supplies and demands at minimum cost in a network flow sense.
 To this end, we let $w=(u,\zin)$ and propose an optimal control problem given by

 where

 with cost functions $c,c_T:\R^n\times\R^n\rightarrow\R$. $Z$ is the state space (see below for a specification), and $\Wad$ is the set of admissible controls, which needs to be specified individually for each problem at hand.
-The first two terms of the cost functional allow us to define the main objective of the problem by penalizing undesired states over time or at time $T$, while the third term is optional.
+The first two terms of the cost functional allow us to define the main objective of the problem by penalizing undesired states over the entire time interval $[ 0, T ]$ or at the final time $T$, while the third term is optional.
 It is needed in case the set of admissible controls is unbounded.

 For the derivation of the first order optimality system and the gradient, it is useful to have Riesz representation theorem, which requires controls from a Hilbert space.
 We therefore choose $u \in L^2(0,T;\R^m)$ in the following and consider solutions to the state system in Carath\'eodory sense.